one-commercial-partner/OCPScale/docs/Azure/BootCamps/HybridCloud/01_HybridCloud_IdentityLab02_ADConnectOptionalFeatures.md

 ## Exercise 5 - Join ADConnect2 to the domain

-1. Once the **ADConnect2** virtual machine is up and running, logon as ADAdmin. **Microsoft Azure / Resource Groups / AD-ResourceGroup / ADConnect2 / Connect.**
+1. Once the **ADConnect2** virtual machine is up and running, logon as ADAdmin. **Microsoft Azure / Resource Groups / AD-ResourceGroup / ADConnect2 / Connect / RDP**.
 2. When prompted click **No** on the Network discovery blade.
 3. Depending on which region you chose for setup, the ADConnect2 virtual machine may or may not have the DNS server set to a value we need.
 4. Open a **Command prompt** and enter *ipconfig /all*.
 If the DNS Server is set to **10.10.10.11**  (the private IP address of DC01), close the Command Prompt window and then continue to **Exercise 6 - Join the Domain**, otherwise proceed to the **Configure DNS** set of tasks.